Service and Assistance Animal Policy

 Assistance animals may be considered for access to College housing.
 Assistance animals, including service animals, may not reside in College Housing without prior approval from the Residence Life Accommodations Committee and subsequent registration with the Residence Life Office.
 All assistance animals residing in College Housing must be housebroken.

 Handlers must take responsibility for obtaining a dog license from the City of Mt.
-Vernon within 30 days of bringing a service or assistance dog to campus, and abiding by all other Mt.
+Vernon within 30 days of bringing a service or assistance dog to campus and abide by all other Mt.
 Vernon animal control ordinances.
 Handlers are also responsible for ensuring that animals are under their control and adhering to any College or City cleanup rules.

 Assistance Animal: Assistance animals are not pets.
 Assistance animals are animals that work, provide assistance, or perform tasks for the benefit of a person with a disability, or animals that provide emotional support that alleviates one or more identified symptoms or effects of a person’s disability.
 Assistance animals perform many disability-related functions, including but not limited to guiding individuals who are blind or have low vision, alerting individuals who are deaf or hard of hearing to sounds, providing minimal protection to rescue assistance, pulling a wheelchair, fetching items, alerting persons to impending seizures, or providing emotional support to persons with disabilities who have a disability-related need for such support.
 Some, but not all, animals that assist persons with disabilities are professionally trained.
 Other assistance animals are trained by the owners themselves and, in some cases, no special training is required.
 The question is whether or not the animal performs the assistance or provides the benefits needed as a reasonable accommodation by the person with the disability.
 An assistance animal may or may not also qualify as a service animal.